scottprahl/laserbeamsize/README.rst

     z10 = np.array([247,251,259,266,281,292])*1e-3 # meters
     filenames = ["sb_%.0fmm_10.pgm" % (number*1e3) for number in z10]

-    # the 12-bit pixel images are stored in high-order bits in 16-bit values
+    # the 12-bit pixel images are stored in high-order bits in 16-bit values in this image
     tem10 = [imageio.imread(name)>>4 for name in filenames]

     # remove top to eliminate artifact